-In a densely obstructed environment, such as an indoor factory, the combined adverse effects of EMI and IRR must be considered to reflect a more realistic scenario.
-Although previous studies have individually examined these phenomena, to the best of our knowledge, no existing work has considered their coexisting impact.
+In a densely obstructed environment, such as an indoor factory, the combined adverse effects of EMI and IRR must be considered to reflect a realistic scenario.
+Although a few previous studies have individually examined these phenomena in a general setting, to the best of our knowledge, no existing work has considered their coexisting impact.
 Motivated by this unexplored scenario, this study is the first to investigate the joint impact of EMI and IRR on the performance of an RIS-aided indoor industrial wireless network.
-Moreover, we propose a novel interference-aware algorithm that optimizes the RIS phase shifts to maximize the signal-to-interference-plus-noise ratio (SINR) using the Riemannian conjugate gradient (RCG) method, effectively overcoming the detrimental impact of EMI and IRR.
+Specifically, we perform a system-level analysis of their joint impact and thereafter propose a novel interference-aware algorithm that optimizes the RIS phase shifts to maximize the sum rate using the Riemannian conjugate gradient (RCG) method, effectively overcoming the detrimental impact of EMI and IRR.
 Our main contributions are summarized as follows:

 \begin{itemize}